 The practice had implemented systems to assess, monitor and manage risks to patient and staff safety.
 The practice followed published guidelines in relation to sharps safety, and risks associated with the handling and disposal of dental sharps were assessed and procedures implemented to mitigate these risks.
 Information was available to help staff recognise signs of sepsis and take prompt action.
-The dental hygienist worked with chairside support.
-A lone working risk assessment was in place to mitigate risks for cleaning staff who worked alone.
+The dental hygienists and therapists generally worked with chairside support.
+A lone working risk assessment was in place on rare occasions where this was not possible.